flowjs/ng-flow/README.md

 ````
 file is instance of FlowFile.

-How can i drop files?
+How can I drop files?
 ============

 Use ng-flow-drop directive: